 Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the front cover page of this prospectus) would increase or decrease, as applicable, the net proceeds that we receive from this offering by approximately \$, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase or decrease of shares of our common stock offered by us would increase or decrease, as applicable, the net proceeds that we receive from this offering by approximately \$, assuming the assumed initial public offering price remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering price remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering price remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering price remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase or decrease of shares of our common stock offered by us would increase or decrease, as applicable, the net proceeds that we receive from this offering by approximately \$, assuming the assumed initial public offering price remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

 The principal purposes of this offering are to increase our capitalization and financial flexibility, increase our visibility in the marketplace and create a public market for our common stock.
 As of the date of this prospectus, we cannot specify with certainty all of the particular uses for the net proceeds to us from this offering.
-However, we currently intend to use the net proceeds to us from this offering for general corporate purposes, including working capital.
+However, we currently intend to use the majority of the net proceeds to us from this offering for executing clinical studies and trials.

 Our strategic priority is to further develop, through clinical studies and related activities, additional/new indications for our products.
-We anticipate up to \$6.5 million will be needed to finance such efforts.
+We anticipate up to \$6.5 million will be needed to finance such efforts, the majority of which will be utilized for the execution of a clinical trial to confirm that Arakoda accelerates recovery from COVID-19 symptoms.
 Additionally, up to \$885,556 of net proceeds from this offering may be used to repay promissory notes issued to (i) Bigger Capital Fund, LP, (ii) Cavalry Investment Fund, LP and (iii) Walleye Opportunities Master Fund Ltd.

-We may also retire the following cash commitments to other parties associated with the public offering: \$85,000 SD to the National University of Singapore as a license agreement milestone payment, \$38,900 to Latham BioPharm, \$100,000 to Biointelect and up to \$30,000 to Torreya in the event Horizon Biotech is an investor.
+We may also retire the following cash commitments to other parties associated with the public offering: \$85,000 Singapore Dollars to the National University of Singapore as a license agreement milestone payment, \$38,900 to Latham BioPharm, \$100,000 to Biointelect and up to \$30,000 to Torreya in the event Horizon Biotech is an investor.